hansb001/Node-RED-Visual-recognition-Intro/nodered.md

  13. In the next screen click on `Visit app URL`.

- 14. Follow the steps in the next screens and launch the flow editor.
+ 14. Follow the steps on the next screens and launch the flow editor.